ikoniqoz/nitrodocs/content/developers/basics/environments.md

 ### Configuration Files

-Optionally, you can have PyroCMS load environment-specific configuration files.
+Optionally, you can have NitroCMS load environment-specific configuration files.
 This may be useful for managing things like differing API keys across multiple environments.
 This is described in more detail in the environment section of the [CodeIgniter Config